December 20, 2022

-I often write about fitness and weight loss topics—particularly at this time of year—and I think a lot of the advice that’s applicable to those audiences could be helpful for freelancers and freelance writers who want to get published and paid to write in 2018.
-Here is some fitness advice about getting started and staying motivated that applies to writers.
+I often write about fitness and weight loss topics—particularly in the beginning of the year—and I think a lot of the advice that’s applicable to those audiences is helpful for freelancers and freelance writers who want to get published and paid to write.

 Sure, you’ve big, lofty, exciting freelance goals.
 I love that!
-But write down one thing you’ll actually accomplish the first week of 2018 that will help you move forward towards a writing career.
+But write down one thing you’ll actually accomplish the first few months of the year that will help you move forward toward a writing career.
 That could be enrolling in my freelance writing online course.
 It could be buying a freelance writing book and committing to reading a certain number of pages.
-It could be registering your domain name and dedicating two hours to starting your website.
+It could be registering your domain name and dedicating two hours a week to starting your website.
 Set a goal you can achieve, write it on a piece of paper and post it where you’ll see it daily.
+You might set a goal to work on your freelance business for 15 minutes a day, five days a week.

 Finding an exercise buddy is a common workout motivation tip—because it works.
 Lots of writers have writing groups that help hold them accountable to word counts, deadlines, and writing goals.
 If you need someone to help hold your hand, consider hiring a freelance writing coach, or, join a Facebook group, or look to a community like Reddit.com for advice.
-I’m a member or FreelancersUnion.org and they have monthly events in major cities.
-You can always reach out to me with freelance writing questions and I’ll do my best to help!
+I’m a member of FreelancersUnion.org and they have monthly events in major cities.
+You can always reach out to me at Diana (at) Diana Kelly to email me with freelance writing questions and I’ll do my best to help!
+Or, post on my Facebook page and I’ll share my advice for all to see.

 Your body deserves some downtime when you’re following tough physical fitness regimen and that goes for your freelance business, too.
 Take breaks from your laptop.
 Step away from your phone and devices.
 Read books, magazines, or newspapers.
 Pick up a new magazine or nonfiction book in a different genre that is outside your comfort zone.
 Listen to a podcast or radio station that’s new to you.
 Reach out to a friend you haven’t spoken to in months and check in to say hello.
 You’ll come back feeling refreshed and come up with new freelance writing ideas.
 I promise!